SDFIdk/ML_object_detection/README.md

     note: draw rectangles form the upper left corner to the lower right corner

+    make sure that all .json files use the same format (original .tif image) python standardize_json.py --json_dir /mnt/T/mnt/trainingdata/object_detection/from_Fdrev_ampol/all/

 *   convert the labelme dataset to yolo format with

     ```sh